-Throughout their careers, NFL players sacrifice their bodies and minds when they give their all on the football field.
-Unfortunately, the combination of frequent high-speed collisions hits to the head, and numerous field injuries often result in disability.
-Many former NFL players with disabilities become unable to work at all after retiring from professional football.
-Our disability lawyers can help you.
+NFL players sacrifice their bodies and minds throughout their careers when they give their all on the football field.
+Unfortunately, frequent high-speed collision hits to the head and numerous field injuries often result in disability.
+Many former NFL players with disabilities cannot work after retiring from professional football.
+Our NFL player's disability lawyers can help you.

-Currently, most former professional football players attention remains focused on the NFL concussion settlement and the NFL’s repeated attempts to reduce its liability.
-However, it is important that former NFL players understand that in addition to any potential recovery under the concussion settlement, they may also be entitled to total and permanent disability benefits.
+Currently, most former professional football players focus on the NFL concussion settlement and the NFL’s repeated attempts to reduce its liability.
+However, former NFL players must understand that in addition to any potential recovery under the concussion settlement, they may also be entitled to total and permanent disability benefits.

 Determining Eligibility for Disability Benefits

 Sometimes the NFL disability committee will approve a former player for totally and permanently disabled benefits by placing the player in the incorrect category.
-If this happens, the player may be receiving far less disability benefits than he is entitled to receive from the NFL disability plan,
+If this happens, the player may receive far fewer disability benefits than he is entitled to obtain from the NFL disability plan.